 \subsection{Methodology, computational issues, and mathematical technique}

 {\bf Methodology.} Most of the tests that we propose are novel.
 While the first test in Table~\ref{tab:known} is very natural, the second test is new.
-It is a close (but nontrivial) cousin of the sparse eigenvalue \eqref{eq:St_known_sparse-bis}, considered in the sparse PCA literature (see \secref{literature}).
+It is a close cousin of the sparse eigenvalue \eqref{eq:St_known_sparse-bis}, considered in the sparse PCA literature (see \secref{literature}).
 However, the latter appears suboptimal so that our variant brings a nontrivial improvement.
-The tests in Table~\ref{tab:unknown} are both new.
+The tests in Table~\ref{tab:unknown} are new.
 They compete with the projection kurtosis \eqref{malk2} and skewness \eqref{malk4} that we adapted from the normality tests of \cite{malkovich1973tests}.
-The motivation for introducing these new tests is our inability to prove that the corresponding classical tests achieve the minimax rate.
+The motivation for introducing new tests is our inability to prove that these kurtosis and skewness tests achieve the minimax rate.
 This is because they are based on higher-order moments, which we found harder to control under the null.

 {\bf Computational issues.} We emphasize that except for the top eigenvalue, the other test statistics in Tables~\ref{tab:known} and~\ref{tab:unknown} are very hard to compute even for moderate $p$.
 We conjecture that no testing procedure with polynomial computational complexity is able to achieve the minimax rates of detection.
-When the covariance $\bSigma$ is know, our testing problem shares many similarities with the sparse PCA detection problem for which a gap between optimal and computationally amenable procedures has been established.
+When the covariance $\bSigma$ is known, our testing problem shares many similarities with the sparse PCA detection problem for which a gap between optimal and computationally amenable procedures has been established~\citep{berthet}.